GLOBAL MARKETS-Stocks, dollar fall after weak U.S. durables data, earnings

 * Dollar falls as U.S. durable goods data weaker than expected

-* Cost of insuring Russian debt rises after rating cut (Updates with crude settlements)
+* Cost of insuring Russian debt rises after rating cut (Updates prices, adds European stocks close, adds details)

 By Caroline Valetkevitch